Embed This Data

 - FDI Inflow:

-The Czech Republic’s top individual income tax rate is 15 percent, and the corporate tax rate remains at 19 percent.
-Other taxes include a value-added tax (VAT) and an inheritance tax.
-The overall tax burden is equivalent to 35.3 percent of GDP.
-Tax increases and budget cuts have yielded surpluses in recent years, and government spending has stabilized at about 41.9 percent of total domestic output.
+The individual income tax rate is a flat 15 percent, and the standard corporate tax rate is 19 percent.
+Other taxes include a value-added tax and an inheritance tax.
+The overall tax burden equals 34.1 percent of total domestic income.
+Government spending has stabilized at about 41.9 percent of total domestic output.
 The budget has been in deficit, driving public debt to over 40 percent of GDP.

 Recent reforms have reduced the cost and number of procedures required to launch a company, but the pace of reform has slowed in comparison to other comparable economies.
 The labor market is relatively flexible.
 Unemployment has declined to the lowest level since 2009.
 Subsidies from the EU to fund a variety of programs, from economic convergence to agriculture, increased substantially in 2015.